jenkinsci/conjur-credentials-plugin/README.md

 # Conjur Credentials Plugin

-This Conjur plugin securely provides credentials that are stored in Conjur to Jenkins jobs.
+This Conjur credentials plugin securely provides credentials that are stored in Conjur, Secrets Manager Self-Hosted, and Secrets Manager SaaS to Jenkins jobs.

 ## Certification level
 ![](https://img.shields.io/badge/Certification%20Level-Certified-28A745?link=https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md)

 This repo is a **Certified** level project.
-It's a community contributed project that **has been reviewed and tested by CyberArk and is trusted to use with Conjur Open Source, Conjur Enterprise, and Conjur Cloud**.
+It's a community contributed project that **has been reviewed and tested by CyberArk and is trusted to use with Conjur OSS, Secrets Manager Self-Hosted, and Secrets Manager SaaS**.
 For more detailed information on our certification levels, see [our community guidelines](https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md#certified).

 ## Reference